Sooner or later, we will grow old, so will our favorite cat. That’s why we will talk about old cat care in this daily cat facts.

 Gradually a decrease in vision, hearing, dental disease, mobility, and hunting ability will begin to complicate senior cats.

-Soft and easy food is better given to the old cat.
+Soft and comfortable food is better given to the old cat.

 Bad Breath & Obesity